-Loperamide is available as capsules, tablets, oral liquid medicine or as chewable tablets.
-However, Imodium brand is available only as a chewable medicine.
+Your doctor might prescribe loperamide for diarrhea treatment if they see the need for it.
+You should strictly follow their instructions on the dosage and usage of the drug.
+Loperamide is available as capsules, tablets, oral liquid medicine, or chewable tablets.
+However, the Imodium brand is available only as a chewable medicine.

-When taking Imodium/ loperamide, you may have certain side effects, which will often subside as your body adjusts to the medication.
-However, talk to your healthcare provider if the following become troublesome or persist:
+When taking Imodium/ loperamide, you may have certain side effects, which might subside as your body adjusts to the medication.
+Here are a few of the possible side-effects (5):

-- Stomach pain, constipation, swelling of the intestines, dry mouth, nausea, and vomiting.
+- Abdominal pain or stomach pain, constipation, nausea, and vomiting.

-If you are taking this medication and know that you are pregnant only later, you should let your healthcare provider know about it immediately.
-She can decide whether you still require the medication or not, and in what dosage.
+If you are taking this medication and know about your pregnancy only later, you should tell your healthcare provider about it.
+They will decide whether you still require the medication or not and in what dosage.

 Can Taking Loperamide Cause Birth Issues In Your Baby?

-There is also no solid scientific affirmation that women taking loperamide are likely to have preterm labor, miscarriage, or a low birth weight baby.
-Research done on these aspects is limited and hence not conclusive.
+There is also no solid scientific affirmation that fetal exposure to loperamide is likely to have preterm labor, miscarriage, or a low birth weight baby.

-- Do not take more than the prescribed amount of loperamide.
+- Do not take more than the prescribed amount of the drug.